ibm-cloud-docs/vpc/par-creating.md

 ```
 {: pre}

-Create a public address range named `public-address-range-2` with an address count of 4 and a resource group named `Default`:
+Create a public address range that is named `public-address-range-2` with an address count of 4 and a resource group named `Default`:

 ```sh
 ibmcloud is public-address-range-create --name public-address-range-2 --ipv4-address-count 4 --resource-group-name Default